 9. Provides office personnel with necessary supplies and maintains sufficient on-hand items for future use by assisting with ordering, receiving, sorting, storing and distributing basic office supplies and equipment.

 10. Contributes to the overall success of the University by performing other essential duties and responsibilities as assigned by the immediate supervisor.

-The Receptionist receives supervision from the immediate supervisor and may be required to exercise supervision of others, to include student workers and/or part-time employees.
+The Receptionist is supervised by the assigned supervisor and may supervise student workers and/or part-time employees.